Mr. North: Production

 Director Danny Huston brought the original script by James Costigan to his father for feedback, and John Huston rewrote it with his Prizzi's Honor co-author Janet Roach.
 Eugene Lee was the Production Designer.

 Originally, John Huston was to play James McHenry Bosworth, but just after filming began, the illness that eventually killed him forced his withdrawal.
 He was quickly replaced by family friend Robert Mitchum.

 Home media

-When the film was released on VHS video in 1995, it was in its original format.
+When the film was released on VHS in 1995, it was in its original format.
 Later, when a DVD version was released, it had undergone an alteration in which the opening credits, visual sequence, and musical score were all edited and juggled around.
-Portions of the main character’s ride along the Rhode Island coast and countryside where he lives were deleted when the screen fades to a black overlay with newly redone credits for a period of one minute and fifty seconds.
-The opening score was still used, but stretched to accommodate the altered length.
+Portions of T. Theophilus North (Anthony Edwards)'s ride along the Rhode Island coast and countryside where he lives were deleted when the screen fades to a black overlay with newly redone credits for a period of one minute and fifty seconds.
+The opening score was still used but stretched to accommodate the altered length.
 The streaming version of the film seems to be a direct copy of the DVD remaster and not the original theatrical version.

+Reception

+Roger Ebert said that: "The premise is sweet and innocent and the production is handsome, but the film moves slowly and doesn't really hold our attention. [...]
+Mr. North glows briefly and then slips out of focus."